 - The mother's nipples are folded over after a breastfeeding session.

-- The baby keeps pushing the breast out of his/her mouth when trying to latch on. (tongue thrust).
+- The baby keeps pushing the breast out of their mouth when trying to latch on. (tongue thrust).

 - The baby seems to have an unusually large or small tongue.

 - Wait for the baby to drop their tongue before latching on.
 Keep the baby’s head in position while feeding.